EMDR for First Responders

 • Musculoskeletal disorders

-When first responders are treated with EMDR, risk factors for physical and emotional health problems may decrease.
+Risk factors for physical and emotional health problems may subside when veterans are treated with EMDR.
 Symptoms such as hypervigilance, flashbacks and distressing thoughts decrease through desensitization.
 The installation phase helps make new associations when traumatic memories come up.

 Addiction is a common co-occurring issue for people with PTSD.
 The intensity of PTSD symptoms can be overwhelming, leading many to self-medicate with drugs or alcohol.
 Between 36–52% of people diagnosed with PTSD also struggle with a substance use disorder.